Internet Explorer has stopped working

 Temporary Internet Explorer files location in Windows 10:

-For a complete copy of those IE related files, we recommend using third-party free backup software to help.
+For a complete copy of those IE related files, we recommend using third-party data backup software to help.
 For example, EaseUS Todo Backup offers easy and smart file backup feature, which enables users to backup internet browser temporary files on a regular basis with incremental backup or differential backup.

 Common Ways to Fix Internet Explorer Has Stopped Working in Windows 10